 It should also be noted that the parking charge is reduced to £60 if payment is made within 14 days of the issue of the notice to a driver.

 The enforcement system is extremely ‘Black and White’.
 Failure to ‘pay and display WILL result in a parking charge notification.

-For those who do pay, it is common knowledge that a ‘grace period’ of 10 minutes is given in all LHC car parks, after a ticket has expired and prior to a parking charge notice being given (by either LHC staff or AS parking).
+For those who do pay, it is common knowledge that a ‘grace period’ of 10 minutes is given in all LHC car parks after a ticket has expired and prior to a parking charge notice being given (by either LHC staff or AS parking).

 However, our research has shown that a number of local people still fail to pay and display, the majority of these being people trying to take advantage of the 10 minute ‘grace period’ whilst going to adjacent shops or banks.
-For the sake of a £1 ticket these people are prepared to risk receiving a potential parking charge notice of £100.
+For the sake of a £1 ticket, these people are prepared to risk receiving a potential parking charge notice of £100.

 As part of ongoing investigations, LHC management staff requested and were granted, full access to the appeal system operated by AS Parking.
 The purpose of this exercise was to gauge the validity of the process and for LHC management to act as impartial observers into claims of ‘unfair’ ticketing practices.

 A number of appeals were fully investigated by LHC management.
-This included independent review of; CCTV footage, digital stills, number plate recognition procedures and direct liaisons with the people involved.
+This included an independent review of; CCTV footage, digital stills, number plate recognition procedures and direct liaisons with the people involved.
 It was ascertained that 100% of the tickets issued were fully justified.
 A detailed report was produced as a result.
 This exercise proved that AS Parking continue to carry out their duties as they were initially contracted to do and that a number of issues socially described as ‘poor practice’ were in fact, fully justifiable actions.

 The conclusion of this exercise was that the appeal system was effective and fair for ‘genuine’ appellants.